States of Germany: States

 Possible boundary changes between states continue to be debated in Germany, in contrast to how there are "significant differences among the American states and regional governments in other federations without serious calls for territorial changes" in those other countries.
 Arthur B. Gunlicks summarizes the main arguments for boundary reform in Germany: "the German system of dual federalism requires strong Länder that have the administrative and fiscal capacity to implement legislation and pay for it from own source revenues.
 Too many Länder also make coordination among them and with the federation more complicated."
 But several proposals have failed so far; territorial reform remains a controversial topic in German politics and public perception.

+A state capital is called a Landeshauptstadt.